 A number of dietary plans focus on detoxing the body of toxins.
 These plans include elimination diets, herbal supplements, juice cleanses, and enemas.
 Detoxing dates back to at least the ancient Hindus, Egyptians, and Greeks who all used certain foods and herbs to purify and detoxify the body.
 Today there are many different detox diet plans.
 However, not all of them are backed by sound science.
 Be sure to find a plan that is based on scientific research.

-Juicing or juice cleansing is a form of detoxing or fasting where only juices, water, and herbal teas are consumed for several days.
+Juicing or juice fasting is a form of detoxing or fasting where only juices, water, and herbal teas are consumed for several days.
 These have become very popular recently.
-One benefit of juicing is to get more fruits and veggies into your diet.
-The downside is that many juice cleanses are made up predominately of fruit juices, which can spike your blood sugar.
+One of the benefits of juice cleanses is to get more fruits and veggies into your diet.
+The downside is that many juice cleanses are made up predominately of fruit juices, which can spike your blood sugar levels.
 Also, eating your produce in juice form rather than consuming the whole fruit or vegetable means you lose a lot of the pulp and fiber, along with some of their vitamins, minerals, and phytonutrients.